Champollion and the Rosetta Stone

-In 1799, when Champollion was just nine years old, Napoleon Bonaparte of France was trying to conquer all of Europe.
+In 1799 – when Champollion was just nine years old– Napoleon Bonaparte of France was trying to conquer all of Europe.
 Napoleon’s army was in Egypt.
 Archaeologists and scientists traveled with the army because Napoleon was fascinated by Egyptian history.
 French troops happened upon a stone tablet that had a lot of writing on it.
-It was found in the town of Rosetta and thus became known as the Rosetta Stone.
-It had writing in Greek, in Demotic (a later Egyptian writing), and also in hieroglyphs, the writing of ancient Egypt.
+It was found in the town of Rosetta and therefore called “the Rosetta Stone.”
+It had writing in Greek, in Demotic (a later Egyptian writing) and also in hieroglyphs.
 Scholars went crazy with excitement.
-It was hoped that the Rosetta Stone would finally be the key to unlocking the ancient hieroglyphs.
-Indeed, it proved to be just that, but it was much more difficult than anyone thought it would be to crack the code.
+It was hoped that the Rosetta Stone would be the key to unlocking the texts of hieroglyphs.
+But it proved much harder than was hoped to crack the code.

-Finally, a man named Thomas Young came up with the idea that perhaps whenever a Pharaoh’s name was written in hieroglyphs, it was always inscribed inside a rectangle with rounded corners – what the French dubbed a cartouche (see images here).
-Cartouche is just French for cartridge.
+Finally, a man named Thomas Young figured out that whenever a Pharaoh’s name was written in hieroglyphs, it was always inscribed inside a rectangle with rounded corners – what the French dubbed a “cartouche” (that’s just French for cartridge).
 Now Champollion took that information and focused on the cartouche.
-Pharaoh Ptolemy’s name was in the Greek script 5 times, and just as Young had observed, there were 5 cartouches in the hieroglyphs.
+Pharaoh Ptolemy’s name was in the Greek script 5 times and, just as predicted, there were 5 cartouches in the hieroglyphs.
 Champollion knew each one must represent Ptolemy’s name.
 At last he had a small group of letters to work on and he knew what they spelled.
 He just had to figure out which symbol went with which sound in the Egyptian language.
-(Just think, if ancient Egyptians had not put their pharaohs names in cartouches, we still might not know anything about the ancient Egyptians!)
+(If ancient Egyptians had not put their pharaohs names in cartouches, we might still not know anything about the ancient Egyptians.)

-Even though Champollion now knew how to tackle the text, the work was still daunting.
-The ancient Egyptian language turned out to be a highly complex language with complicated grammar and syntax.
-Languages tend to simplify over time, so this very ancient one was extremely difficult.
-Also, the writing system was not just one symbol for one sound in the alphabet, but over 2000 symbols of hieroglyphs which sometimes stood for sounds, sometimes for objects, and sometimes for abstract ideas.
-Add to that the fact that some hieroglyphs were there just to tell the reader how to read the hieroglyph beside it!
-Egyptian could be read up, down, or back and forth from either direction as well.
-Champollion had to figure out, for example, that the hieroglyph pictures always faced the direction in which the text should be read.
+Even still the work was daunting.
+Ancient Egyptian turned out to be a highly complex language with complicated grammar and syntax (languages always simplify over time, so this ancient one was very difficult).
+Also, the writing system was not just one symbol for one sound in the alphabet, but rather literally hundreds of hieroglyphs which sometimes stood for sounds, sometimes for objects, and sometimes for abstract ideas.
+Some hieroglyphs were there just to tell the reader how to read the hieroglyph beside it!
+And Egyptian could be read up, down, or back and forth from either direction.
+Champollion had to figure out, for example, that the hieroglyph pictures always faced the the direction in which the text should be read.
 No wonder other scholars had bogged down and given up!